 - Other: Besides the essentials, here are a few other tools that you’ll need to have around beforehand: a stirrer, pry bar or screwdriver, respirator or mask, sponges and household cleaner, spackle and sandpaper, old clothes to wear, and of course, a drop cloth.

-Need to find a pro for your Interior Painting Project?Find Pros
+Ready to start your Interior Painting Project?Find Pros

 Protective Paint Prep